 There are many benefits to the on-demand economy, chiefly the real-time fulfillment of goods and services, and the ease and convenience of finding a skilled service provider to meet one’s needs.

 Businesses prefer the on-demand economy for a number of reasons.
 First, it allows them to satisfy the needs of consumers in a cost-effective, scalable, and efficient way.
 It also allows them to offer services and realize astounding levels of profit, without all the overhead costs associated with traditional labor models.
-There are no staff to hire, train, or provide benefits for, and since work is often service-based, there are no costs associated with materials.
+There is no staff to hire, train, or provide benefits for, and since work is often service-based, there are no costs associated with materials.
 The service provider assumes the direct day-to-day operating costs of the business, while the company maintains the technological network.

 One downfall of the on-demand economy for businesses is the requirements to maintain and ensure user privacy.
 With hacking attempts in the news, it’s clear that more needs to be done in this area.
 Preventing cyber attacks can be an expensive cost, but it is essential for consumer trust.

 For those providing services, the on-demand economy allows them to use their spare time in order to generate additional income.
-People can choose to work as much or as little as they want, and can often be paid out same day for services rendered.
+People can choose to work as much or as little as they want, and can often be paid out the same day for services rendered.
 Workers also don’t have to worry about sourcing and qualifying customers, as the app is designed to provide a steady supply of requests.

 One negative aspect of the on-demand economy for service providers is that there is no way to guarantee a set amount of work.
 This can make budgeting difficult.
 Another challenge is that service providers are considered independent contractors for the sake of employment income, and as such will need to file and remit their own taxes, which can become complicated if they are working with multiple companies.